JDanielSecOps/Watch-Operations/readme.md

 │   │   ├── space.png
 │   │   ├── status.png
 │   │   └── whiteeye.svg
-│   ├── components                                  -> consists of the components related to each page │   │   ├── About                                      where each folder consists of a tsx file consisting
+│   ├── components                                  -> consists of the components related
-│   │   │   ├── loading.tsx                            of the implementation along with the styling
+│   │   ├── About                                      to each page  where each folder consists │   │   │   ├── loading.tsx                            of a tsx file consisting of the implementation along
-│   │   │   └── page.tsx                               related to the component
+│   │   │   └── page.tsx                               with the stylingrelated to the
-│   │   ├── about-page
+│   │   ├── about-page                                 component
 │   │   │   └── card component
 │   │   │       ├── card-component.module.scss
 │   │   │       └── card-component.tsx